avani17101/Trust-Reads-News-App/README.md

 This project is an attempt to combat this problem by considering a simple fact that if a news is not there in trusted sources it's probably a fake news.

-# Trust Reads: Now read from trusted soruces
+# Trust Reads: Now read from trusted sorrces
 An app where user can enter the topic he wants to read on/verify and get links only from trusted news sources. <br>
 ![Trust Reads](https://github.com/avani17101/ML-models-and-simple-python-codes-deployment-in-webapps/blob/master/trustReads_newsApp/TrustReads.png)